The most effective, easiest and inexpensive way to impart flavor into your whole bird (albeit a chicken, duck, turkey, hen) is to use a brine.

 Instructions:

-I hope you enjoyed this How to Cook Video on Cooking with Kimberly.
+I hope you enjoy this How to Cook Video on Cooking with Kimberly.
 Until next time…

 Similar Posts: